TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-how-it-works.md

  - Traffic between Cloud Data Plane → Mserv in the same region
  - Traffic between Control Plane → Portal in the same region

-### Storage metric.
+### Storage
 When a client makes a request to a Tyk Gateway deployment, the details of the request and response are captured and [stored in Redis]({{< ref "tyk-dashboard-analytics/" >}}).
 Tyk Pump processes the records from Redis and forwards them to MongoDB.
-Finally, Tyk Cloud reads that data from MongoDB and displays it in the _Storage_ section of _Monitoring_.
+Finally, Tyk Cloud reads that data from MongoDB and displays its size(bytes) in the _Storage_ section of _Monitoring_.